 A. Sutherland - AncientPages.com - The story about Elli is a compelling Norse myth that teaches us many important things.
 Old Age has always frightened both humans and gods according to Norse beliefs.

-Therefore it is vital that we can continue to have strength in our old age and Elli, Norse goddess of Old Age reminds us about it.
+Therefore, it is vital that we can continue to have strength in our old age, and Elli, the Norse goddess of Old Age reminds us about it.

-Snorri Sturluson tells his story in Prose Edda book “Gylfaginning”.
+Snorri Sturluson tells his story in Prose Edda's book “Gylfaginning”.
 We meet Elli and the trickster god Loki, this time, as the giant Utgarda-Loki (or Loki of the Outyards") and the ruler of the castle Útgarðr in Jötunheimr.

 One day, Thor visited Utgard-Loki (also known as 'Skrymir'), the strongest and the most cunning of the giants, in his mighty Utgardr castle.

 To test Thor's strength, Utgard-Loki challenged him to wrestle the old giantess Elli rather than the strong men of Utgard-Loki's bodyguard.

 Elli seemed to be the weakest of the nurses of Utgardr and Thor believed it’s an easy match to defeat her, so he accepted the challenge.
 Thor struggled long and hard to defeat her but surprisingly, the old woman stood fast.

 Finally, she put a hold on him to drive him to the ground and Thor fell to one knee.
 Thor, the brave god who could fight many giants was almost defeated.
 Then suddenly, Utgard-Loki ended the match and explained how meaningless it was to fight further with his people.

 The next morning, Thor left Utgardr castle but before Thor’s departure, Utgard-Loki accompanied him on the way and asked what he thought of his visit to the castle.